 Also, if you don’t meet certain demographic requirements, such as age, gender or income level, you can’t claim certain assignments.
 Demographic requirements can be incredibly specific at times, with companies – for example – looking specifically for people who regularly book overseas travel, or those who use particular accounting software.

-However, with so many home working scams out there, user testing IS a legitimate way to make some money online.
-So if you’re looking for a bit of extra cash, check out the user testing sites below.
+With so many home working scams out there, user testing IS a legitimate way to make money online.
+So if you’re looking for a side hustle to earn a bit of extra cash, check out the user testing sites below.

-UserTesting works by having you install software on your computer or phone.
+UserTesting works by having you install software on your computer or phone, there is also now a Chrome extension.
 This software allows the company to record your actions as you interact with a website.
-It records your thoughts as you speak them out loud.
+It records while you speak your thoughts out loud.
 You work through a series of tasks on whatever website or app you are testing.

 This Switzerland-based site allows you to test products at home through Skype, or directly on-site with the customer.
 The site pays up to €50 per study.
 TestingTime states that each test takes around 30 to 90 minutes.

-The site works by having you first setting up an account.
-You provide profile information, and if your profile matches the demographics of a study, you get invited into that study.
+The site works by having you first set up an account and provide profile information.
+If your profile matches the demographics of a study, you get an invite sent to your email address offering you the opportunity to be a website tester for that study.
 Tests are assigned on a first-come-first-served basis.
-Payment comes within 10 days.
+Payment comes via PayPal or directly to your bank account within 10 business days.

 The site also works on more of a micro-task setup.
 Each task typically takes less than a minute and you simply give your opinion.
 However, each task also pays less than one dollar.
 For instance, you might be paid 10 cents or 50 cents per task.
 As such, this is very much “pocket money” income.